 Choosing your niche

-If you don’t want to create a job board that is cater to all kinds of jobs, which I don’t recommend for it’s hard to compete with others like indeed and monster, you need to choose your niche carefully as it greatly determines whether your job board would be successful or not.
-Going with a specific niche industry would make enter into the market easier and smooth.
+If you don’t want to create a job board that is cater to all kinds of jobs, which I don’t recommend for it’s hard to compete with others like Indeed and Monster, you need to choose your niche carefully as it greatly determines whether your job board would be successful or not.
+Going with a specific niche industry would make entry into the market easier and smooth.
 Job boards targeted to very narrow industries are more likely to be successful.
-For example, as a community for digital marketers, Inbound.org launched a Job Board on digital marketing and growth, which is amongst the most popular of its niche at the moment.
+For example, as a community for digital marketers, Inbound.org launched a Job Board on digital marketing and growth, which is amongst the most popular in its niche at the moment.

 If you have no idea about how to search your niche, you could search that via different tools.
 Here I will show you how to do that.
-For example, you could use Google trends to search the trends of your target niche.
+For example, you could use Google Trends to search the trends of your target niche.
 Just enter the terms and the tool will build a graph describing the search trends in different periods.
 Then you could better judge whether it is a good industry to choose or not.
-Below is the term “digital marketing” I searched on Google trends.

 Also, you could search the keywords with the web scraping tool to show how many related jobs had been published and how they describe the jobs, so you could have more ideas about your niche and make a better strategy.
 Below is the result from Glassdoor.com I got with the free web scraping tool Octoparse.